 The last step is to include an appropriate closing with your name.
 "Best regards", "Sincerely", and "Thank you" are all professional.
 Avoid closings such as "Best wishes" or "Cheers" unless you are good friends with the reader.
-Finally, before you hit the send button, review and spell check your email one more time to make sure it's truly perfect!
+Finally, before sending review and spell check your email one more time to make sure it's truly perfect.